-Personnel have been requested to refrain from leaving their homes for unnecessary reasons, including travel outside of Fukushima Prefecture, during the enhanced countermeasures period.
-Any personnel that must travel outside of the prefecture for unavoidable reasons will be prohibited from entering the power station for two weeks from May 11 during which time they will be instructed to stay at home.

-Personnel will be asked to keep a record of their activities between April 8 and May 10

-Personnel will be asked to keep a record of their activities between April 8 and May 10 to enable contact tracing to be easily performed if there is concern about possible infection.
+- Personnel have been requested to refrain from leaving their homes for unnecessary reasons, including travel outside of Fukushima Prefecture, during the enhanced countermeasures period.
+Any personnel that must travel outside of the prefecture for unavoidable reasons will be prohibited from entering the power station for two weeks from May 11 during which time they will be instructed to stay at home. - Personnel will be asked to keep a record of their activities for a while from April 8 - Personnel were asked to keep a record of their activities from April 8 to May 10 to enable contact tracing to be easily performed if there is concern about possible infection. - Employees have continued to keep a record of their activities since May 11 in conjunction with the extension of the State of Emergency Declaration.